How Do I Write a Cover Letter for an Online Teaching Job?

 There are several key points to include in the body of your cover letter that are specific to teaching in an online environment.
 Let’s look at a description for a job with Morton College, teaching business, marketing, and supply chain management in an online environment.

 First, they post some preferred qualifications: “Business expertise in areas such as social media and business, mobile business applications, e-commerce, computer/technology and business, logistics/supply chain, international business, or entrepreneurship/business management.”
 Well, that’s a lot.
 But if you can match these qualifications, the letter is just the place to prove you can do it—but again, only enough to stir interest so that the HR personnel and the business department faculty want to talk to you to get more details.
+Remember, with many online adjunct positions, the bulk of your class may well be adults either changing careers or looking to get certifications and promotions in their current careers—and your class is their ticket.
+Your real-world experience—no matter what you teach, really—is paramount!

 Now, the “specific job duties” are of particular interest here, and I say that because what this college explicitly asks for can be used for ANY cover letter for ANY college.
 Here’s a few salient points that Morton College asks for: